pdeljanov/Symphonia/README.md

 Serialization/deserialization for metadata can be enbled with the `serde` feature flag.

+> **Note:** Serialization/Deserialization is highly dependent on Symphonia versions.
+There are no guarantees of compatibility between versions.

 ## Quality

 In addition to the safety guarantees afforded by Rust, Symphonia aims to: